The Dance (Fleetwood Mac album): History

 Although the album is predominantly a live greatest hits package, The Dance also features new material written by each of the primary songwriting members of the band (with two from Buckingham) as well as popular album tracks.
-For example, "Bleed to Love Her" was a previously unreleased track when The Dance was released, although a studio recording of the song was later included on the Say You Will (2003) album.
+"Bleed to Love Her" was a previously unreleased track when The Dance was released, although a studio recording of the song was later included on the Say You Will (2003) album.
+Buckingham said that the band initially intended to include three new songs for The Dance until they ran-through "Bleed to Love Her", which he had previously worked on with Fleetwood in the recording studio for a solo album.
+The band determined that the arrangement worked well, so they decided to keep it in the set.
 No tracks from the Mirage album were included on the CD, although "Gypsy" was included in the video and DVD versions.

-A banjo was played during this recording of "Say You Love Me", an interesting difference from the original album version.
-Also John McVie sang backup on this version of the song.
+"Say You Love Me" received a folk rearrangement that featured a banjo and cocktail drum kit.
+John McVie also sang backing vocals for this performance.